taiyuan2490/data-viz-final/docs/index.md

 Safety Paradox: Fatalities per mile declined overall, especially in 2000–2010, but the surge in light-truck sales coincided with stalled progress and rising pedestrian vulnerability.

 ## Method and medium
-The final project will be allowing for both static charts and interactive visualizations.

-For I will also considering more geology, like national maps for data visualization

-I will also think of more type of graph ecept line graph for beter visualization

-I’m choosing Python + GitHub Pages for now.
-Future extensions could include interactive dashboards (Plotly Dash or Streamlit) or immersive media if appropriate.
-Tableau will also be used if xx
+The final project will combine static charts and interactive visualizations to communicate the evolution of the U.S. auto market.
+Beyond line charts, I will incorporate diverse visualization types (e.g., heatmaps, bubble charts, geographic maps, and ridgeline plots) to better capture patterns and contrasts.

+I plan to use Python (pandas, matplotlib, seaborn, Plotly) for analysis and visualization, with GitHub Pages as the main platform for publishing.
+Where relevant, I will also integrate geospatial visualizations to highlight national and regional perspectives.

+Future extensions may include building an interactive dashboard with Plotly Dash or Streamlit, or experimenting with immersive/interactive media for more engaging storytelling.
+If needed, I may also use Tableau to supplement complex visualizations and ensure accessibility for broader audiences.

 ## AI knowledgement